Worcester Failure to Appear Lawyer

 The clerk may then advise the individuals by mail that if they do not respond within 15 days of the date of the notice, either by paying a $100 failure to appear fine and the original fine assessed in the citation, or by posting a bond and requesting a trial date, then a warrant will be issued for their arrest.

 If individuals still do not respond at that point, the court cannot issue a bench warrant in this situation any earlier than 20 days after the regularly scheduled trial date.
+A knowledgeable Worcester failure to appear attorney could help individual’s further understand their rights.

 If you already are facing a criminal charge and have inadvertently failed to appear, you may need the help of a Worcester failure to appear lawyer in order to resolve your situation in the most positive manner possible.